 Drug or alcohol addiction, also known as a substance use disorder, is a chronic brain disease.
 Overcoming addiction requires not only breaking physical dependence on the substance but also addressing the mental and emotional components of addiction.
 Therapy is an effective, evidence-based approach to dealing with underlying thoughts and emotions that drive addiction, and cognitive-behavioral therapy is one of the most popular forms of addiction therapy.

-Cognitive-behavioral therapy (CBT) is a form of talk therapy that takes place under the guidance of a certified therapist or counselor.
+Cognitive-behavioral therapy (CBT), also known as cognitive behavioral therapy, is a form of talk therapy that takes place under the guidance of a certified therapist or counselor.
 CBT helps people become aware of disturbing, destructive, or inaccurate patterns of thought that negatively influence their emotions or behaviors.
 The main focus of CBT is changing the negative automatic thoughts a person has that often cause their emotional difficulties, anxiety, or depression to worsen.
 Once a person is aware of their negative thinking, they can see challenging situations in a clear way.
 They can respond to them more objectively and effectively.

 CBT sessions involve active participation by the client and dialogue with the therapist.
 Typically, the therapist and client determine the client’s specific problems, set goals to address those problems, and then work toward fulfilling those goals in practical ways.
 Thus, CBT is often a short-term treatment (weeks or months, not years) with a predetermined number of sessions.